Understanding Food Cravings: 6 Key Reasons Explained

 stressful situation woman

-One of the most common reasons people crave food is because they are tired.
+One of the most common reasons people crave food is their tiredness.

-When we are fatigued, our bodies need energy to function properly.
+When we are fatigued, our bodies need energy to function correctly.

 Junk food can provide a temporary burst of energy with its high sugar content that’s quickly digested.

-If you’re working all day and are thinking about various deadlines while trying to manage your weight, you’ll be exhausted by day’s end!
+If you work all day and think about various deadlines while trying to manage your weight, you’ll be exhausted by the end of the day!

-You will be craving a sugary treat not only for an energy burst but also because …
+You will be craving a sugary treat for an energy burst because …

 2 – You can’t stop thinking (craving mental quietude)